A Worthy Inclusion? The Johannine Comma of 1 John 5:7–8 | Timothy Decker

 For these reasons, faithful teachers and confessions of faith throughout church history have consistently taught that individual Christians should join themselves in covenant to a particular local church.
 This doctrine of church membership runs contrary to the autonomous spirit of our age, but it is nothing less than biblical Christianity.

 *Editor’s Note: This blog is the third of six installments in a series by Ben Habegger titled “An Amillennial Interpretation of Zechariah 14.”
-As more installments of the series are released, they will be linked together here.
+Read the other parts of this series here:

 Part 1